scc365/spec-of-ecmp-switch/README.md

       - **dpid**: The datapath ID for the `vports` table desired (in full)
     - **returned fields**:
       - **mac address**: The MAC address with its associated port number
-    > 🆘 This should return an error if the datapath does not exist
+    - **error**: This should return an error if the datapath does not exist

   - **route**: `/api/ports/{dpid}/{port}/stats`
     - **method**: GET